The term "dog breath" generally has a negative stigma associated with it. And more often than not, it is for good reason.

-- You can feed a dental diet as your dog's main diet, mixed into other food, or give as a treat.
+- You can feed a dental diet as your dog's main diet, mixed into other food, or give it as a treat.

-- Be sure to purchase the correct size kibble for the size of your dog.
+- Be sure to purchase the correct size of kibble for the size of your dog.
 If the kibble isn't the appropriate size, it won't provide the complete benefit, as some of the benefit is in crunching the kibble.